Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Location of the resonances at infinity for a compactly supported perturbation

-We can determine the resonances when $q=0$ (see Figure \ref{Dessin}).
-We would like to know how these "initial" resonances behave when we perturb a Pöschl-Teller potential with a real-valued, integrable and compactly supported potential $q$.
-We are going to detail the reasoning only in the case of a potential $q$ which satisfies the condition $0 \in (\alpha,\beta)$. {If this assumption is not satisfied, we observe, in addition to logarithmic branches that some initial resonances are still present asymptotically}.
+We know the resonances when $q=0$ (see Figure \ref{Dessin}).
+We would like to determine how these "initial" resonances behave when we perturb a Pöschl-Teller potential with a real-valued and integrable potential $q$ with compact support in $[\alpha,\beta]$.

-We suppose that the $(p-1)^{th}$ derivative of $q$ has a discontinuity at $x = \beta$ and the $(r-1)^{th}$ derivative of $q$ has a discontinuity at $x = \alpha$, where $p,q \geq 1$.
-A similar work for a compactly perturbed exponentially decreasing potential on the half-line has already been done in \cite{BBD}.
-We give a new expression for the Jost function $w$, evaluating this Wronskian at $x=0$:

-with $m_+(z) := \frac{(f^+)'(0,z)}{f^+(0,z)}$ and $m_-(z) := \frac{(f^-)'(0,z)}{f^-(0,z)}$.
-We mention here that the two quantities $m_+$ and $m_-$ are called Weyl-Titchmarsh functions.
-Resonances are either zeros of $f^\pm(0,z)$ (or their derivatives) or zeros of the third factor in \eqref{WT}.
-We are going to study both of these two factors in different domains of the lower half-plane. \begin{defi} Let $S_1$ and $S_2$ be two domains of the lower half-plane defined by
+We mention here the works of Zworski \cite{Zworski,ZWORSKI1987277}, Bledsoe \cite{Bledsoe} and Stepin-Tarasov \cite{StepTara07, StepTara09} in which they gave asymptotics of resonances for compactly supported or super exponentially decreasing perturbations of the free operator.
+Borthwick, Boussaïd, and Daudé \cite{BBD} consider the case of a compactly perturbed exponentially decreasing potential on the half-line.

+We assume in this section that $q$ satisfies Assumption \ref{Asum}.
+We recall here that this assumption implies for $q$ to have a jump at $x=\beta$ for one of its derivative, and also a jump at $x=\alpha$ for another derivative.
+Using the definition of the Wronskian $w$, we have for $z \in \C^- \backslash (-i\N)$.

+To study this function, we are going to split the domain $\C^-$ into two subdomains $S_1$ and $S_2$: \begin{defi} We define a set $\mathcal{B}$ by